Skip to Content

 People want to go faster.
 I’ve made my career helping people speed up things they care about: foster care placement, order-to-cash cycles, school transportation, weather radar rendering, customer support escalations, replacement part ordering, academic award selection, environmental site reviews, and on and on.

-During these adventures, I’ve learned two points about speed—one from the hourglass, and one from the snake.
+During these adventures, I learned two points about speed—one from the hourglass, the other from the snake.

 Imagine an hourglass.
 Two glass bulbs, a skinny bottleneck connecting the two, an enclosed volume filled with sand.

 • The rate at which sand falls is controlled by the width of the bottleneck.
-The bottleneck is what makes it an hourglass, not a jar.
+This bottleneck is what makes it an hourglass, not a jar.

-• The hourglass is filled with an amount of sand.
-The rest is filled with air.
+• The hourglass is filled with an amount of sand, and an amount of air.

-• The duration it takes for the sand to fall from one side to the other is a function of these two:
+• The duration it takes for the sand to fall from one side to the other is a function of these two: the rate at which sand passes through the bottleneck, and the amount of sand.

 Hourglasses are compelling because all parts of the system are in clear view.
 To see an hourglass is to use it.